weapons-and-armor

 Ninjatō: The Sword of the Shadow

-One of the most useful features of the ninjatō was its removable scabbard, which could be used as a water-breathing tube, a stepping aid for climbing, or a container for storing small items.
+One of the most useful features of the ninjatō was its removable scabbard, which could serve as a water-breathing tube, a stepping aid for climbing, or a container for storing small items.
 The handle often concealed a compartment for messages, poison, or a small blade.
 This multifunctionality meant that the ninjatō was not just a weapon but a survival tool for missions behind enemy lines.

 Kama: From Harvest Tool to Close-Quarters Arm

 Surviving examples of historical kama show that the blades were far from crude—they were carefully shaped and sharpened to a razor edge.
 The balance point was located near the base of the blade, allowing the wielder to control the weapon with minimal wrist strain.
-This balance, combined with the weapon's overall lightness, made the kama a formidable tool for close-quarters combat.
+This balance, combined with the overall lightness, made the kama a formidable tool for close-quarters combat.

 Kunai: The Indestructible Utility Knife